 The Project Site address is 73 Dickson Road, Loxford, NSW and part of an Industrial Estate under development.
 Access to the property is via Hart Road and the property is approximately 1.0 km from the M15 Hunter Expressway as shown in Figure 1-1 and Figure 1-2.
-The site layout of major supporting infrastructure for the Project Site is described above and shown in Figure 1-3 and the layout of the proposed parking and laydown areas within the block of vacant land to the south of the Project Site known as Precinct 3B is shown in Figure 1-4.
+A layout of the Project is provided in Error!
+Reference source not found.
+Figure 1-2 with the Project location and Project Area, including Precinct 3B following the approval of Modification 1 on 1 March 2023 and the Temporary Worker Accommodation Facility following the approval of Modification 2 on 16 November 2023.
 A description of the location and existing conditions relevant to this TMP are set out in Section 3.